-Pepperstone is a CFD broker with top-tier ASIC regulations in Australia.
+Pepperstone is CMA regulated CFD broker in Kenya that is also regulated by top-tier regulatory authorities globally.
 It offers spread as well as commission-based trading on forex, indices, commodities, shares, etc.

-Read our comprehensive and fact-based review of Pepperstone in Australia.
+Read our comprehensive and fact-based review of Pepperstone in Kenya.
 We have considered several factors to provide honest reviews for every aspect of the broker.
-All the pros and cons of Pepperstone in Australia have been discussed in this review.
+All the pros and cons of Pepperstone in Kenya have been discussed in this review.

 Table of Content